Recommendation 9: Introduce workplace contact officers and establish a local champions network

 15/09/2022

-- Following the commencement of AV’s Contact Officer Coordinator, AV has commenced detailed planning and is taking steps to reintroduce contact officers so that our workforce can reach out to trusted and trained peers for advice if they’ve experienced or witnessed unlawful or harmful conduct.
+• Following the commencement of AV’s Contact Officer Coordinator, AV has started detailed planning and is taking steps to reintroduce contact officers so that our workforce can reach out to trusted and trained peers for advice if they have experienced or witnessed unlawful or harmful conduct.
 This work is informed by advice provided by the Victorian Equal Opportunity & Human Rights Commission on 27 April 2022, at AV’s request, detailing leading practice Contact Officer models.

 29/07/2022